-What Time of Day Do Children Learn Best?
+What is the Best Time of Day to Learn for Children?
 Homeschooling to Personal Rhythms

 a wall of clocks